-HTC One Max, One Mini and One dual-SIM received Android 4.4 KitKat OS upgrade.
+HTC One Max and HTC One Mini Receive Android 4.4 Kitkat OS Update

 A notification should be available for over-the-air update of the smartphone.
 But users may also update the device manually.
 To access the update, go to Settings >> About Phone >> Software updates.
 Notable new features include cloud printing, improved multitasking, Google Drive support, better encryption and overall improved performance.

 HTC India posted the change logs in its Facebook page.
 According to the post, the handsets will have an improved multitasking, cloud printing options, open and save files on Google Drive + additional 25 GB of storage and better disk encryption.

 HTC One 2 release date is reported to be slightly delayed and all rumors point to a March launch. iDigitalTimes reported one of the probable reasons HTC One 2 release date is pushed further is because of Samsung Galaxy S5 launch on Feb.
 24.